-The ASA and APSF Statement on Perioperative Testing for the COVID-19 Virus is also available for download (PDF)
+The updated ASA and APSF Statement on Perioperative COVID Testing (PDF)

 Screening for SARS-CoV-2 via careful symptom history is important, yet imperfect.(7,8) There is high inter-patient variability in disease presentation and symptom severity.
 Screening should include an assessment of:(9)

 - Exposure to someone diagnosed with COVID-19 in the past 14 days, or

 - Unexplained fever, cough, shortness of breath, chills, muscle pain, headache, sore throat, and/or new loss of taste or smell, nausea, vomiting, or diarrhea, have been reported.

 The ability of testing to detect SARS-CoV-2 is dependent on sampling technique, fluid sampled, the test performed and the timing of the test relative to the infectious course.(10) The reported sensitivity of SARS-CoV-2 testing using polymerase chain reaction (PCR) testing is approximately 70-95 percent, meaning that up to 30 percent of infected patients will be reported as free of the virus.(11) Viral transmission may occur up to three days before patients become symptomatic.
 Adult patients who have had a mild or moderate case of COVID-19 do not have replication-competent virus beyond 10 days following symptom onset.
 However, replication-competent virus has been identified between 10 and 20 days post-symptom onset in immunocompromised patients and those who have had a severe-case of COVID-19.
 Viral particles may be detected by PCR for up to three months following infection; however, these particles are presumed to be inactive.(12)